moonlighthowling616/kfm-website/README.md

 # **🌐 Kagay-an FurMeet**
-Just a simple webiste for a furry meetup I'm hosting.
+Just a webiste for a furry meetup I'm hosting.
 Barebones as of now